 Possessing an open container while driving could result in a ticket in California.
 Generally, you face charges under California Vehicle Code Section 23222(a).
 VC 23222(a) charges are treated as infractions in the state.

-Infractions generally only result in a fine in California; however, you could face fines of up to $250 for carrying an open bottle of alcohol in your car.
-You could also face additional criminal charges.
+Infractions generally only result in a fine in California.
+You could face fines of up to $250 for carrying an open bottle of alcohol in your car.
+In some situations, though, you could also face additional criminal charges.
 For example, you could get charged with driving under the influence (DUI).

-Carrying an Open Bottle of Alcohol with Drivers Under 21
+Carrying an Open Bottle of Alcohol With Occupants Under 21

 Possessing an open container while driving is often an infraction.
 However, you could face misdemeanor charges if you have an open container in a car with individuals under the age of 21.
 This could result in Vehicle Code Section 23224 charges in California.
 VC 23224 convictions result in: